-All right, what do you do with those two bands of light through a dark field?
+All right.
+What do you do with those two bands of light through a dark field?
 Have him start mocking up communication beams someplace and tying knots in them.
 Just give him more bands of light.
 He's worried because of two bands of light.
 Give him six to worry about.
 Real tough, isn't it?
 Sounds tough.
-And un... unfortunately, that is exactly what toughness is, high on the scale.
-We. we don't... we find ourselves unable to handle one area, and so instead of doing the natural cycle thing, and reducing the area we're trying to handle, we just double the size of the area.
+And unfortunately that is exactly what toughness is high on the scale.
+We don't -- we find ourselves unable to handle one area, and so instead of doing the natural cycle thing and reducing the area we're trying to handle, we just double the size of the area.
 That's the way theta works.

-You don't find out, "Well, how many times in your life have you decided, "Well, let's see, I couldn't handle so-and-so and so-and-so; I guess I'd better handle just a little bit less."
+You don't find out, "Well..." -- how many times in your life have you decided, "Well, let's see, I couldn't handle so-and-so and so-and-so, I guess I'd better handle just a little bit less."
 And then the first doggone thing you know, you couldn't handle that less!
-What if you'd said... what if you'd said, "All right, now let's see, I don't seem to be able to do this, where's two of them?"
+What if you'd said -- what if you'd said, "All right, now let's see, I don't seem to be able to do this.
+(Sigh) -- where's two of 'em?"
 And yet, that's processing in present time.
 I recommend it to you very thoroughly.
-You can't crack this case, you say.
+You can't crack this case you say.
 Find a couple of worse ones!
-Go next door, and crack that morgue there, and see what you can do!
-Loss of Time Magazine misquotes me as saying that it revives the dead and dying.
-So I guess we'll just have to revive the completely dead!
-Of course... course I don't recommend...
-I don't recommend going in with the... starting with the magazine, 'cause...
-I...
-I...
-I have some respect for your aesthetics!
-Things can be dead, and things can be DEAD!
+Go next door and crack that morgue there and see what you can do.
+Loss of Time magazine misquotes me as saying that it revives the dead and dying.
+So I guess we'll just have to revive the completely dead.
+Of course -of course, I don't recommend, I don't recommend going in with the -- starting with the magazine, because I have some respect for your aesthetics.
+Things can be dead, and things can be dead.

-But the point is that you... you go in reverse, you see?
-You... you've decided already, long time since, that it was rough handling a MEST body; you've got a preclear who's fairly convinced that it's tough, and you've got him out there, and he's apparently a stable theta clear, but he. he gets kind of anxious about handling this body; he knows he can only do one thing at once.
+But the point is that you go in reverse, you see?
+You've decided already, long time since, that it was rough handling a MEST body.
+You've got a preclear who's fairly convinced that it's tough, and you've got him out there and he's apparently a stable theta clear, but he gets kind of anxious about handling this body; he knows he can only do one thing at once.
 He knows this.
 He knows it completely.
 I don't know, let him go down the street and work two bodies at once.
-"Oh, no," you say, "no, this isn't the right road out.
+"Oh, no." You'd say, "No, this isn't the right road out.
 This couldn't be.
 That's just more quantity, that's..."
-Ok, I'm afraid that is the road out.
+I'm afraid that is the road out.

-And you say, "That case can't be cracked," sigh, because it isn't a tougher case!
+And you say, "That case can't be cracked."
+Sigh because it isn't a tougher case.
 You actually don't have a representative strata of tough cases in this room.
-I'm not being...
-I'm not joking now, you just don't have 'em.
+I'm not being -- I'm not joking now, you just don't have them.
 I've seen some roughies!
-I know of one, two, mockup instabilities here that I would call difficult, a little bit difficult, for an auditor.
-And they go on the basis of the black spot, the white spot, and you just work with that.
+I know of one, two, mock-up instabilities here that I would call difficult, a little bit difficult, for an auditor.
+They go on the basis of the black spot, the white spot, you just work with that.
 That's all.
 A little bit difficult.
 Take a little time.
 When I say difficult, take a little time.
 Standard process.
 But I don't know three!
-And I don't know a six.
-There isn't a six here.
-And there wouldn't be a seven here anyhow.
-But there isn't a six present.
+And I don't know a VI.
+There isn't a VI here.
+And there wouldn't be a VII here anyhow.
+But there isn't a VI present.